icann/wiki-data/README.md

 ## `wiki_get_domains_from_databases.py`

-This program collects the relevant databases from Wikipedia, processes each file.
+This program collects the relevant databases from Wikipedia, and processes each file.

 The command line options are: